-Today, we're going to talk about bunions: what they are, why they develop, and how they can be treated.
+Today, we're going to talk about bunions: what they are, why they develop, and how I can treat them.
 Why?
 Because, as a Houston podiatrist, I always want you to know that you have options when it comes to treating your foot problems.
 And those options don't always have to involve a surgical procedure.

 What is a bunion and why does it form?

-Bunions are bony growths that develop on the side of your foot, either at the base of your big toe or your little toe (tailor’s bunion.)
-When the growths develop, your big or little toe joint becomes enlarged, forcing it to crowd against your neighboring toes.
-This crowding puts pressure on your joint, pushing it outward so that it grows beyond the normal profile of your foot.
-That's when you see the bump that characterizes a typical bunion.
+Bunions are bony growths that develop on the side of your foot, either at the base of your big toe or your little toe.
+(There, it's called a tailor’s bunion.)
+When the growths develop, your big or little toe joint becomes enlarged.
+And that forces it to crowd against your neighboring toes.
+This crowding puts pressure on your joint, pushing it outward.
+That's when it grows beyond the normal profile of your foot.
+And it's also when you see the bump that characterizes a typical bunion.

 Non-surgical treatment options to manage bunions